-Testing by appointment at Health Departments in Hendry and Glades - Lake Okeechobee News
+Testing by appointment at health departments in Hendry and Glades - Lake Okeechobee News

-HENDRY AND GLADES COUNTIES — The Florida Department of Health in Hendry and Glades Counties continues to provide free COVID-19 testing.
-Notices for available testing sites, days and times will be sent out on a weekly basis.
+HENDRY/GLADES — The Florida Department of Health in Hendry and Glades Counties continues to provide free COVID-19 testing.
+Notices for available testing sites, days and times will be sent out on a weekly basis; however, note that there is a new time frame.

 This is a “drive-thru” service.
 All individuals must stay in their vehicles during the process (during registration and while being tested).
 Persons tested will be given instructions on how to receive their test results.
 Results may take five business days.